-Right here.
+Rangiku Matsumoto.
 Rangiku is hands down my favorite female character in this show.
 Beautiful, strong, and confident, with a heartbreaking backstory that only gets her down when no one's looking.
-Pretty much any scene she's in is awesome in some way, be it serious or hilarious.
+Nearly all scenes she's in is awesome in some way, be it serious or hilarious.
 Plus, the way she followed Gin to the real Karakura town was freakin' hardcore, since, yanno, she'd had part of her side ripped off only a few chapters prior.

 Grimmjow.
 Motherfucking.
 Jeagerjacques.
-I could write a dissertation on his awesome.
 His badassery, his blue hair, his stunning physical beauty, David Vincent's voice, his Resureccion, oh, and his backstory.
 There are so many ways to interpret his character.
-YMMV, but he's my favorite character in any and all fictional media.
-I can't be the only one that loves him, right?

 Killua Zaoldyeck from Hunter × Hunter, especially his manga incarnation.
 Mature, unfazed and frighteningly talented (thanks to his assassin family's Training from Hell), by the Chimera Ant arc he's catching darts aimed at his head before they even materialise and running across an entire country trying to stop a group of evil ants from 'nen baptising' the population.
 He's also completely devoted to his best friend / life partner Gon, to the point where he'd put his life on the line to save him.
 Need I say more?